SUNY Canton OnLine

 Other possibilities include:

-For more information regarding life experience credit, please contact SUNY Canton Office of Admissions.
-315-386-7123, parkerb@canton.edu.
+For more information regarding life experience credit, please contact SUNY Canton Office of Admissions at 315-386-7123.

-The college also has a Veterans Association to connect students and alumni who serve or have served in the U.S. Armed Forces.
+The Veterans Association aims to assist veterans in any way possible both on campus and in the local community.
 This group is open to veterans from all generations and branches of service and is open to community members.
-For more information, contact Robert Edwards, edwardsr@canton.edu.
+For more information, contact Patrick Massaro, massarop@canton.edu.

 Military Programs